On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Introduction

 \section{Introduction}

 \lettrine{S}{atellite} mega-constellations have played a pivotal role in shaping the modern space industry, driven by the demand for global coverage services and advances in space technologies.
-These driving forces have encouraged active participation from major players, including SpaceX's Starlink, Amazon's Project Kuiper, and Eutelsat's OneWeb \cite{pachler2021updated, pachler2024flooding}.
+These driving forces have encouraged active participation from major players, including SpaceX's Starlink, Amazon Leo, and Eutelsat's OneWeb \cite{pachler2021updated, pachler2024flooding}.
 This participation has expanded the market and established mega-constellations as a critical component in the ecosystem of the space industry.

-From a system maintenance perspective, satellite mega-constellations expose operators to more frequent component failures (i.e., satellite failures), primarily due to the reduced reliability of individual satellites and the vastly increased number of units in operation.
-Addressing these challenges necessitates a systematic maintenance strategy, specifically, a well-structured logistics framework for effective failure response \cite{ho2024space}.
-Recent studies, including those by Jakob et al. \cite{jakob2019optimal} and Kim et al. \cite{kim2025replenishment}, have proposed strategies and corresponding assessment tools to tackle this problem.